okta/okta-idx-dotnet/samples/samples-aspnet/embedded-sign-in-widget/README.md

 Clone this repo and add your Okta configuration by following the [IDX SDK Configuration Reference](../../../README.md#configuration-reference)

-### Run the web application

-Run the example with your preferred tool, see [Run the web application from Visual Studio](#run-the-web-application-from-visual-studio).

 #### Run the web application from Visual Studio

 When you run this project in Visual Studio it starts the web application on port 44314 using HTTPS.